The Courses Offshore

 Interpretation: This rule is considered infringed when the rule or regulation authority penalises the vessel for the infringement of one of the rules or regulatons they monitor.

 For non-regulated craft, the skipper may wish to consult IMO Msc.1/Circ.1413 dated May 2012 "Basic safety guidance for yacht races or oceanic voyages by non-regulated craft"

 23. NOTICE AND TIME EXPIRATION

-When proper notice of an attempt has been received, WSSRC will appoint a WSSR Commissioner to make arrangements for the start and finish to be witnessed and timed.
+When proper notice of an attempt has been received, WSSRC will appoint a WSSR Commissioner to make arrangements for the inspection and, if appropriate, for start and finish to be witnessed and timed.
 The skipper, and, in the case of a multi-crewed vessel one other member, will be asked to sign a declaration that all the rules have been followed.

 26. RECORD COURSES

 Only fixed points of land, fixed navigational beacons or other charted objects fixed to the land or seabed can be used as reference points though they need not necessarily be sighted.
-Except in special cases, such as the 24-hour distance record or where the WSSR Commissioner has been unable to sight the vessel for reasons of visibility or safety, positions derived from radio or satellite navigation systems are unacceptable.
 Unless other distances are specified for some particular start/finish lines, these shall be crossed within 4 NM of the observer.
 Where the exact start and/or finish is optional , there must be agreement in advance on its location with WSSRC.
 This is for reasons of practicality, logistics and seamanship, as well as course and distance requirements.
-Exceptions to the 4NM requirement are limited at present to the start/finish line for an Around the World attempt at Ushant or the Lizard, for all the Intermediate Record attempts, and for the NE and NW passages.
+Exceptions to the 4NM requirement are limited at present to the start/finish between Ushant and the Lizard, for all the Intermediate RTW Record attempts, and for the NE and NW passages.